Brooklyn Philharmonic: Brooklyn Philharmonic

-In 1954, the Director of BAM, Julius Bloom, led the incorporation of another new orchestra also known as the "Brooklyn Philharmonia" in concert with noted conductor JM & Siegfried Landau and arts impresario Marks Levin.
+In 1954, the Director of BAM, Julius Bloom, led the incorporation of another new orchestra also known as the "Brooklyn Philharmonia" in concert with noted conductor Siegfried Landau and arts impresario Marks Levin.
 Landau gave the orchestra a focus on contemporary and infrequently performed classical music.
 In the late 1970s, the Brooklyn Philharmonia was one of seven subcontractors of the Cultural Council Foundation Artists Project, with 20 positions being funded by the federal government through the Comprehensive Employment and Training Act (CETA).

 In 1982, the Brooklyn Philharmonia changed its name to the "Brooklyn Philharmonic Orchestra" while under the direction of American composer Lukas Foss, who was well-noted for his "Meet the Moderns" series, having received permission to adopt the name from the then still extant but much diminished Philharmonic Society of Brooklyn.
 Although it sometimes claimed to be "one of the oldest living orchestras in the New World," it had no organisational connection to the earlier Philharmonic Society of Brooklyn, with which it existed concurrently for almost thirty years.

 Foss's successor, Dennis Russell Davies, expanded the orchestra's programming to encompass festival-themed weekend programs.

 Robert Spano, the orchestra's next music director, was credited with markedly improving the sound of the group while continuing its focus on unique programming.
 Spano's successor, Michael Christie, added the concept of thematic programming to the orchestra's schedule.
 Christie's first Brooklyn Philharmonic concert as music director was in February 2006.

 In 2007 and 2008, the orchestra performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In September 2007, the Brooklyn Philharmonic announced the extension of Christie's contract with the orchestra through the 2009–2010 season, with an evergreen clause to allow for yearly renewal.
 His contract with the Brooklyn Philharmonic expired in June 2010.
 According to one critic, "the orchestra saw its overall quality fall off drastically under music director Michael Christie."
 Faced with daunting deficits and declining subscribership, as well as with Board retirements and resignations, the organisation was forced to cancel the 2010–11 season entirely.